Educ-IO/educ-io/_apps/_docs/folders/CONVERT_INSTRUCTIONS.md

-Use the __shortcut__ buttons below, or the text entry boxes to customise your conversions.
+Use __shortcut__ buttons below, or the input boxes to customise your conversions.
-If the _in-place_ box is ticked, then a __new version__ of the each file will be uploaded, rather than an entirely new file (use this is you are just converting mime-types).
-If you are exporting files (e.g. to PDF) then _in-place_ will export to an existing file (if it exists) rather than creating a new one.
+If _in-place_ is ticked, then a __new version__ of the each file will be created, rather than an entirely new file (use this is you are just converting mime-types).
+When exporting files (e.g. to PDF) then _in-place_ will export to any existing file rather than always creating a new one.
+{:.small}